-To activate: Press and hold the d and buttons for at least two seconds once more.
+To activate: Press and hold the and buttons for at least two seconds once more.

-The hazard lights will flash three times to confirm that the horn beep feature has been reactivated.
+The hazard lights will flash once and the horn will sound once to confirm that the horn beep feature has been reactivated.

 Deactivating the horn feature does not silence the horn if the alarm is triggered.